dhannn/auq-n/README.md

 A stress-aware programming language for the modern developer
 ## Overview

-auq-n (pronounced *“ayoko na”*) is a novel programming language that introduces **stress-based resource management** as a first-class language feature.
+auq-n (pronounced *"ayoko na"*) is a novel programming language that introduces **stress-based resource management** as a first-class language feature.
 Unlike traditional languages that abstract away the cognitive and emotional costs of computation, auq-n makes these costs explicit and enforceable.

 ## Design Philosophy